nathanjclark/shuttle-etl/TUTORIAL.md

 ### Monitor Your ETL Job

-Once your ETL job is running in production, Shuttle provides several ways to monitor and troubleshoot your pipeline.
 The HTTP endpoints we created give you real-time status information that you can access from any browser or integrate with monitoring tools.
 Visit your deployed service's `/health` endpoint for a simple health check, or check `/status` for detailed operational metrics including when the job last ran and how many files have been processed.

 For deeper troubleshooting, the `shuttle logs` command provides access to your application's complete log output, including the detailed processing information we added with `println!` statements throughout our code.
+These logs can also be accessed via the Shuttle web console.

 ### Next Steps & Customization